joakimk/pipeline/README.md

 * *status*: Current build status, can be `building`, `successful` or `failed`.

 Normally the client would first post with the status of `building` and then either `successful` or `failed` after the build is done.

+### Build locking API

+**NOTE**: Experimental feature

+Builds can be locked so that only one build with a specific name can run at a time.
+This can be useful if you have a CI server that isn't capable of doing this by itself (like circleci) and you for example don't want it to try and deploy to different versions of the same app at the same time.

+A build is locked by posting to `/api/build/lock` with the following attributes:

+* *name*: The name of the build.
+* *repository*: The repository path (e.g. git@github...).
+* *revision*: The revision that you wish to lock.

+The response contains the revision currently holding the lock, and looks like `{ "locked_by_revision": "foo" }`.
+Locks will remove themselves after 30 minutes just in case something went wrong, but you should try and ensure that unlocking happens as nobody wants to wait that long.

+A build is unlocked by posting to `/api/build/unlock` with the following attributes:

+* *name*: The name of the build.
+* *repository*: The repository path (e.g. git@github...).

 ## ENVs